uccser/cs-field-guide/text/en/curriculum-guides/apcsp/guide-creativity-introduction.md

 - EK 1.3.1C Digital images can be created by generating pixel patterns, manipulating existing digital images, or combining images.
 - EK 1.3.1D Digital effects and animations can be created by using existing software or modified software that includes functionality to implement the effects and animations.
 - EK 1.3.1E Computing enables creative exploration of both real and virtual phenomena.

-##Additions to FG?
-- computational tools such as photoshop, virtual synthesizers, etc
-- collaborative tools (open source, github/google doc)
-- computational artifacts are more than programs